ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 I understand that many people enjoy working with Tailwind.
 Many developers have reported being more productive with Tailwind.
 And that's fine.
 I also enjoyed working with Tailwind on a small personal project.
 But maybe you will find something in this post that makes you reconsider your choice.

 Many of the issues presented here apply to every utility-based CSS framework.
 Notice that this blog post is based on Tailwind 3, and there might be changes in the already announced version 4.

-If you want to comment on this blog post, you can do so below the [tweet](https://x.com/scriptraccoon/status/1772199809648062881).

 ## What is Tailwind